Rushland Boss, serving humanity simply by showing up here each and every day behind the Golden EIB microphone on the left coast all week long.

 And all of this is because of Obamacare.

-So Obamacare is one of the biggest obstacles to increased wages, increased economic growth, and the uh accrual creation of wealth that there is.
+So Obamacare is one of the biggest obstacles to increased wages, increased economic growth, and the accrual creation of wealth that there is.

-But it's a it's another thing, folks.
+But it's another thing, folks.

 I mean, the overall fact, Obamacare is just a symptom.